jli113/PaperDownloader/README.md

 The script contains the function to get the latest address of sci-hub.
 Download might be interrupted by net connection, when it occurs, just run the download file again.

+There are some packages to be installed in the first place, either with 'conda install xx' or 'pip install xx'.
+Also selenium needs an available webdriver path, the version of the webdriver depends the your installed Chrome version.
+Here is the download link: http://chromedriver.storage.googleapis.com/index.html